bartekmo/gcp-templates-proposal/howto-dm.md

   name: ha-ap.jinja
 ```

-See [examples](examples) directory for configuration file examples.
+See individual architecture directories for configuration file examples.

 ## Properties Available
 All templates in this directory share common properties (at least most of them).
 Properties are configurable values you can easily modify either using `--properties` if deploying template file directly, or by adding them to the configuration file under `properties` section.